-Research Interest: The focus of our studies is to understand the cell biology of human disease.
-Currently, we have two major projects:
+Research Interest: Our focus is to understand the mechanisms of, and develop treatments for, incurable human diseases.
+We have two major projects:

-2. Intracellular trafficking of Shiga and related bacterial toxins: Bacteria that produce Shiga and related toxins affect millions each year.
-Antidotes for these toxins are not available, and this severely limits treatment options.
-The goal of this project is to determine the mechanisms by which these bacterial toxins invade cells to cause diease, and to design therapeutically viable small molecule inhibitors of toxin transport.
+2. INFECTIOUS DISEASE: Shiga toxin-induced disease.
+Shiga toxin producing E. coli bacteria are a major cause of lethal food-borne disease in the world.
+Antidotes for Shiga toxins are not available, and antibiotic treatment is contraindicated, which severely limits treatment options.
+The goals of this project are to determine the mechanisms by which Shiga toxins invade cells to cause disease, and design therapeutically-viable small molecule inhibitors of toxin transport for treatment.

 1. Pharmaceutical Sciences (Division of Pharmacology and Toxicology);